 Omega Healthcare is a leading provider of risk adjustment coding services to providers and health plans with commercial ACA, Medicaid, and Medicare Advantage lines of business.
 Omega Healthcare’s risk-adjusted HCC coding creates more accurate documentation of member demographics, health conditions, and health status, which results in better per-member cost calculations and more optimal compensation.

-Omega Healthcare’s HCC Coding Review Services include retrospective reviews after treatment, concurrent reviews during hospitalization, and prospective reviews for new member encounters.
+Omega Healthcare’s HCC Coding Review Services include retrospective reviews after treatment, concurrent reviews, and prospective reviews for new member encounters.

 - 5 million member charts coded each year

 - 60% average savings on each chart reviewed

 - Leading provider of HCC coding services for Medicare Advantage plans